defencedigital/moduk-service-manual/src/content/writing-for-services-in-defence.md

 If your service uses military terms, you must not change how military terms are written or described.
 In certain circumstances, changing a military term can be dangerous.

-On a MOD device, you can [check Defence terminology](https://modgovuk.sharepoint.com/sites/IntranetHeadOffice/SitePages/Defence-Terminology.aspx).
+On a MOD device, search for Defence terminology.

 You can also [contact the Development, Concepts and Doctrine Centre](https://www.gov.uk/government/groups/development-concepts-and-doctrine-centre).